jgrassler/talks/magnum-debugging-101/lightning/main.md

 <!--

+# ...based on ClusterTemplate

+Now that we have a Cluster Template we can create the cluster itself, which references it.
 For that we'll need to reference the cluster template by name or UUID.

 ![...based on ClusterTemplate](img/magnum_architecture_4.PNG)